IElearner/crop-row-detect-using-yolov5/README.md

-the algorithm is composed by 2 parts, the first part we use the yolov5 to do the segment task,the original code:https://github.com/z1069614715/yolov5-seg and the second part is wrote in the image_process_formal.py,and the inspiration comes from:https://github.com/EarlJr53/row-crop-detection
+the algorithm is composed by 2 parts, the first part we use the yolov5 to do the segment task,the original code:https://github.com/z1069614715/yolov5-seg and the second part is wrote in the image_process_formal.py。

 step1: